Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Introduction

 Numerical simulations based on exact unitary interaction validate the analytic model and show that sub-millikelvin sensitivity is, in principle, achievable with realistic circuit parameters.
 The proposed architecture is compatible with existing cQED platforms, including hybrid designs that combine planar resonators and qubits with 3D cavities~\cite{axline2016architecture, ganjam2024surpassing, kim2025ultracoherent}, and does not require photon counting or non-Gaussian state preparation.
 These features make it a scalable and noise-resilient foundation for thermometry at ultra-low energies.
 Potential applications range from on-chip quantum diagnostics~\cite{gasparinetti2015fast} and cryogenic calorimetry~\cite{pretzl2000cryogenic} to thermal signal amplification in rare-event detection platforms such as axion or hidden-photon dark matter searches~\cite{brubaker2017first, malnou2019squeezed}.
-Taken together, these results establish coherent–thermal interferometry as a promising route toward quantum-limited thermometric sensing in superconducting circuits.
+Thus, these results establish coherent–thermal interferometry as a promising route toward quantum-limited thermometric sensing in superconducting circuits.
+We note practical constraints that bound performance in realistic devices, including maintaining dispersive operation, calibrating AC-Stark/Kerr drifts and drive-induced leakage under coherent drives, characterizing non-thermal absorber noise, and managing long averaging times at ultra-low $T$ with minimal per-shot backaction.
+Instead, in this work we identify the core CMQT operating point and its regime of advantage using a minimal, transparent model that isolates the essential temperature-to-phase transduction mechanism.

+This article is organized as follows.
+Section~\ref{sec:theory} introduces the theoretical model and hybrid circuit-QED architecture, derives the thermal-to-coherent mapping mechanism, and outlines two operating strategies suited to different measurement protocols and temperature ranges.
+Section~\ref{sec:experiment} details an experimentally realistic implementation, including mode realization, the engineered cross-Kerr interaction, expected qubit decoherence, and strategies for mitigating excess noise.
+Section~\ref{sec:comparison} benchmarks CMQT against a conventional qubit-only thermometer in which the qubit acts as both sensor and memory, emphasizing the resulting preservation of qubit coherence and the associated sensitivity improvement.
+Section~\ref{sec:summary} summarizes the main results and discusses practical limitations and outlook.
+Further technical derivations are collected in the Appendices.